Azure/autorest.az/src/test/scenarios/managed-network/output/src/managed-network/report.md

 |--$skiptoken**|string|Skiptoken is only used if a previous operation returned a partial result.
 If a previous response contains a nextLink element, the value of the nextLink element will include a skiptoken parameter that specifies a starting point to use for subsequent calls.|/something/my_option|/something/myOption|
 ### managed-network managed-network-peering-policies show

-show a managed-network managed_network_peering_policies.
+show a managed-network managed-network-peering-policies.

 |Option|Type|Description|Path (SDK)|Path (swagger)|
 |------|----|-----------|----------|--------------|
 ### managed-network managed-network-peering-policies update

-create a managed-network managed_network_peering_policies.
+create a managed-network managed-network-peering-policies.

 |Option|Type|Description|Path (SDK)|Path (swagger)|
 |------|----|-----------|----------|--------------|